 On July 11, 2017 the Board of County Commissioners adopted the third amendment to the Murdock Village Community Redevelopment Plan.
 The amendment provides for increased flexibility for developers with an updated vision statement and an updated mixed-use development plan.

-In January 2017, the Board of County Commissioners and the Florida Department of Economic Opportunity entered into an agreement to outline the terms and conditions for the $40,000 planning grant the County received to evaluate and make recommendations on revisions to the Murdock Village Community Redevelopment Plan and associated goals, objectives and policies in the Charlotte County 2050 Plan.
+Also in January 2017, the Board of County Commissioners and the Florida Department of Economic Opportunity entered into an agreement to outline the terms and conditions for the $40,000 planning grant the County received to evaluate and make recommendations on revisions to the Murdock Village Community Redevelopment Plan and associated goals, objectives and policies in the Charlotte County 2050 Plan.
 The first task was to conduct a Highest and Best Use Study with a distinct focus on developing a business and technology park in Murdock Village.
 This task was completed April 25, 2017.
 The Highest and Best Use Study analyzes the existing conditions from a demographic and real estate market perspective, providing baseline market statistics to inform potential development opportunities.
 The market assessment considers both local and regional market forces impacting Charlotte County.
 Ultimately, the findings presented in this document will be leveraged in the creation of an updated conceptual master plan for the site, blending a vision for the future with the market realities of Charlotte County.
 Murdock Village Highest and Best Use Study April 2017

 Below are links to the fiscal impact analyses for the project.

 The agreement commits the developer to making road and infrastructure improvements to O’Donnell Boulevard, which will connect U.S. 41 to State Road 776.
 The agreement also requires the developer to construct multiuse paths throughout the property, which will connect to North County Regional Park, and demolish and remove degraded roadways within the parcel.
-With execution of the agreement the 150 day Feasibility Period will begin.

 Development Opportunity: The Murdock Village CRA is seeking developers interested in public/private partnership to create a new destination in Charlotte County.
 Development opportunities include both commercial and residential offerings.
-The Murdock Village site is located within one mile of the spring training complex of the 2008 American League Champion Tampa Bay Rays baseball team.
+The Murdock Village site is located within one mile of the spring training complex of the Tampa Bay Rays baseball team.
 Charlotte Harbor, offering world class fishing and sailing, is less than five miles away, and the Gulf of Mexico’s beautiful beaches are only a thirty minute drive from Murdock Village.

 Charlotte County is seeking one or more developers to create a public/private partnership to redevelop this prime real estate into a mixed use designation.
 Please call the Charlotte County Economic Development Office at 941.743.4943 to discuss this opportunity.